 Celebrate and Share

 September is a kick-off to fall and the holiday season!
 It’s full of celebrations and awareness, with it being Hispanic Heritage Month and Self Improvement Month.
-According to the Juvenile Products Manufacturers Association, September is also Baby Safety Month!
-This goal is “to help educate parents and caretakers on the safe use of juvenile products.”
-Let’s see what other things, besides a new birthday, you can celebrate this month.
+According to the Juvenile Products Manufacturers Association, September is also Baby Safety Month!2 This goal is “to help educate parents and caretakers on the safe use of juvenile products.”
+Let’s see what other things you can celebrate besides a new birthday this month.

 September 1: Emma M. Nutt Day (the first woman telephone operator), National Cherry Popover Day